wheat-empire/wheat-notes/README.md

-# we-make-stuff
+# we make stuff!!!

-We make stuff
+We make stuff on this repo.

+## Dear Edward